cuicui_layout

 By default, items are aligned at the center of the container, distributed on the flow direction evenly within the container.

-, it can depend on the size of its children,
+A Rule tells the size of the Node, it can depend on the size of its children,

 the size of its parent or be a fixed value.

-There isn’t more to it, that’s pretty much all of cuicui_layout
+There isn’t more to it, that’s pretty much all of cuicui_layout.

-If this wasn’t clear enough please read the Rule
+If this wasn’t clear enough please read the Rule and Container documentation.

 Content-sized